R-macos/vm-scripts-mini-r/README.md

 ## VM Scripts

-This repostiory contains sample setup to illustrate how to setup an environemtn and build R unattended using [macosvm](https://github.com/s-u/macosvm).
+This repository contains a sample setup to illustrate how to build R unattended using [macosvm](https://github.com/s-u/macosvm).

 ### Initial setup